You see a cyber line on the businessowners policy and feel like the box is checked.

 - modest breach response expense

-- a low-limit ransomware or extortion event
+- a low-limit extortion event

 The problem is when the office looks small on paper but behaves bigger in real life.